onealexharms/shades-of-purple/README.md

 ### The prompts (presented in random order (and random sub-order too) without numbers)
 1
 Transgender women are women.
 Transgender women are not women.

 2
 Marriage is between one man and one woman.
 Two people should be able to marry regardless of gender.

 3
 We should respect and embrace a child's expressed gender identity.
 We should teach children to embrace their actual gender, which was determined when they were born.

 4
 We should use pronouns based on someone's sex, which is determined at birth.
 We should use whatever pronouns a person tells us are appropriate for them.

 5
 No one should be allowed to kill an unborn baby.
 A woman has or should have the right to choose whether to have an abortion or not.

 6
 Abortion is morally troubling.
 There is nothing at all wrong with abortion.

 4
 Police often use unnecessary or excessive force.
 Police almost always use only as much force as is needed to protect and serve.

 5
 Violence at protests is usually caused by protestors.
 Violence at protests is usually caused by police or anti-protestors in support of police.

 6
 Police always or nearly always treat everyone equally.
 Police are sometimes or often biased against people of color.

 7
 Our military should be as strong as or stronger than it is now, even though it's expensive.
 Our military should be smaller and less expensive.

 8
 Humanity is in serious danger from climate change caused by humans.
 Climate change claims or theories are false or exaggerated.

 9
 Changes recommended by environmentalists would have bad consequences and should be avoided.
 Changes recommended by environmentalists are necessary, and we should act on them.

 10
 Keeping our borders open to anyone would not harm us.
 Border and immigration control are necessary for our well-being.

 11
-Constitutional rights apply only to US citizens.
+Constitutional rights apply only to U.S. citizens.
 Constitutional rights are human rights, and apply to everyone.

 12
 Rich or poor, Black or White, in the US you get a fair trial.
 Black people and poor people are less likely to get a fair trial.

 13
 If you want healthcare, you should pay for it.
 Everyone should have equal access to healthcare.

 14
 A 10% tax on wealth over 10 billion (10,000 million) dollars would be a good thing.
 Very rich people should be able to keep what they earn.

 15
-Nobody should have a gun, with the possible exception of police and such..
+Nobody should have a gun, with the possible exception of police and such.
 Responsible gun ownership by ordinary citizens is a good thing.

 16
 China does not pose a serious threat to the U.S. or to humanity.
 China poses a serious threat to the U.S. and to humanity.